rod4n4m1/chatops-knight-js/README.md

 ### Error handling

-This package extends the error stack to differentiate if the exception occurred on the knight API layer or not.
+This package extends the error stack to differentiate if the exception occurred on the ChatOps Knight API layer or not.
 Also, adds a help message from the knight API docs.

 ```javascript
 try {